Awokens/ApplicationCommandHandler/README.md

 # Application Command Handler

-The goal of this project is to simplify creating application commands.
+The goal of this project is to simplify creating application commands for Discord bots using Discord.js.

 ## Installation
-I already have the ``package.json`` setup so just do:
+To install the required packages, run the following command:
 ```
 npm update
 ```
-Unless you want to manually install:
+If you want to install the packages manually, run the following command:
 ```
 npm i discord.js glob @types/glob util
 ```